pauline-rugwevera/food-and-wine-quiz/README.md

 ![Header Image](assets/images/Screenshot_120.png)
 # UX
 ## Site Owner Goals
-- Ensure  users what to do when they arrive on the site
+- Ensure  users know what to do when they arrive on the site
 - Ensure a visually appealing site
 - An easy to navigate site
 - Ensure users can track their perfomace throughout